 - Anticipatory repudiation vs. prospective inability to perform

 A timeline of when a contract is formed, how it must be performed, and what happened if it is breached is helpful when trying to understand this vocabulary.
 For example, you will see the event “revocation“ twice.
-One occurs at the “Contract formation” stage when an offeror revokes his offer.
-(An offeror can generally revoke his offer any time before acceptance, absent some exceptions.)
-The other occurs at the time performance is rendered under Article 2—a buyer can revoke his acceptance of goods in certain circumstances (e.g., the defect substantially impairs the value to him, among other requirements).
-So one occurs before a contract is even formed (the offer had not even been accepted).
-The other occurs well after contract formation—not only has the offer been accepted, but performance has been completed and there is a problem with the goods sent.
+One occurs at the contract formation stage when an offeror revokes his offer.
+An offeror can generally revoke his offer any time before acceptance, absent some exceptions.
+The other time revocation can occur is at the time performance is rendered under Article 2.
+A buyer can revoke his acceptance of goods in certain circumstances (e.g., the defect substantially impairs the value to him, among other requirements).
+So, one revocation occurs before a contract is even formed because the offer had not even been accepted.
+The other revocation occurs well after contract formation—not only has the offer been accepted, but performance has been completed and there is a problem with the goods sent.

 Further, it is helpful to know that some issues will only come up in certain circumstances.
-For example, the parol evidence rule is only going to be a true issue if you have a final written agreement (or something that is arguably a final written agreement).
-So there is no point in discussing it unless you see an arguably final written agreement.
+For example, the parol evidence rule is only going to be an issue if you have a final written agreement (or something that is arguably a final written agreement).
+So, there is no point in discussing the parol evidence rule unless you see an arguably final written agreement.

-4. Be familiar with the UCC rules vs. common law rules
+4. Be familiar with UCC Article 2 rules versus common law rules

-The UCC rules are very different than the common law rules and application of one body of rules often will lead to a different result than an application of the other.
-Since both the UCC and the common law are regularly tested, you need to be very aware of these distinctions.
-Luckily, we have compiled the primary differences into this convenient chart:
+The UCC Article 2 rules are often different than common law rules and the application of one body of rules often will lead to a different result than the application of the other.
+Since both UCC Article 2 and common law are regularly tested, you need to be very aware of these distinctions.

-Practice is critical if you want to master Contracts on the Multistate Essay Exam.
-As an added bonus, you may also see your Multistate Bar Exam (MBE) score improve if you practice writing answers to Contracts essays.
+Practice is critical if you want to master Contracts and Sales on the MEE.
+As an added bonus, you may also see your MBE score improve if you practice writing answers to Contracts and Sales essays.

-Here are some links to (free) Contracts Multistate Essay Exam questions and National Conference of Bar Examiners (NCBE) point sheets.
-(If you would like to purchase a book of Contracts MEE questions and NCBE point sheets, check out our MEE books here.
+Here, we have provided some links to free Contracts and Sales MEE questions and NCBE point sheets.
+(If you would like to purchase a book of Contracts and Sales MEE questions and NCBE point sheets, check out our MEE books here.
 You can also see some additional exams on the NCBE website for free here.)

-- Feb 2013 MEE: this covers Article 2 performance issues
+- February 2013 Contracts and Sales MEE: this MEE covers Article 2 and anticipatory repudiation

-- Feb 2011 MEE: this covers contract formation and damages issues
+- February 2011 Contracts and Sales MEE: This MEE covers contract formation and damages.

 Looking for MEE Help?